How to Become a Chief Nursing Officer

 How Much Do Chief Nursing Officers Make?

 The years of education and hard work are well worth the investment, as this position commands a high salary.
-The average chief nursing officer salary in the US is $253,300.
-However, this can range between $216,520 and $294,560 based on the CNO’s level of education, years of experience, job setting, and geographic location.
+The average chief nursing officer salary in the US is $261,250.
+However, this can vary based on the CNO’s level of education, years of experience, job setting, and geographic location.
+Check out what you might earn in CNO jobs in your area.

 Ready to Take the Next Step in Becoming Nursing’s Top Leader?

 Now that you know how to become a chief nursing officer, you may be looking for more nursing experience to start building the amazing career you want.
-Get alerts for jobs that can help you climb the ladder from IntelyCare.
+Learn how IntelyCare can match you with nursing jobs that can help you climb the ladder.